-There are few things more painful in the world than listening to your child cry.
+There are few things more painful in this world than listening to your child cry.
 As mothers, we have a physiological response to hearing the cries of our babies.
-Now imagine if it’s your newborn baby screaming inconsolably for hours upon hours every single day.
-Or Maybe you’re like me and you don’t have to imagine.
-If this sounds familiar to you, I just want to tell you I am so, so sorry.
-I promise you are not alone, mama.
+Now, imagine if it’s your newborn baby screaming inconsolably for hours upon hours every single day.
+Or Maybe you’re like me and, unfortunately, you don’t have to imagine.
+If this sounds familiar to you, I just want to first tell you that I am so, so sorry.
+I promise you are not alone.
+You’re likely being told “it’s not so bad” or “there’s nothing you can do” or “it’s just colic it will go away”!
 Through my blog and social media, I have met many, many mothers who have struggled through the pains of what the medical community calls “colic.”
 I never thought I would be a mother to one colicky baby, let alone TWO.
 I had never met a mother who had two “difficult” babies in a row so I thought for sure my second would be easier.
 That reigned true for the first two weeks and just like the flip of a switch, it all changed.
 My first, Lily, cried constantly for over 7 months.
 It felt like we tried everything and nothing ever worked.
 So as soon as my son, Maverick, started showing signs of colic I went into solution overdrive.
 I was determined to figure out what was going on this time and to stop his pain.
 It may have taken us over two months to find the cure but we did it!
 We DID IT!
 Literally just in time for us to save our sanity.

-This was what we were dealing with for 5 plus hours a day
+This was what we were dealing with for 6+ hours EVERY DAY.

 Let’s start by talking about Colic